-A list of shareholders entitled to vote at the meeting will be available at the 2020 Annual Meeting and for ten days prior to the 2020 Annual Meeting, between the hours of 9:00 a.m. and 5:00 p.m.
-(EDT), at our offices at 225 West Washington Street, Indianapolis, Indiana 46204.
+A list of shareholders entitled to vote at the meeting will be available for viewing online when you join the virtual 2021 Annual Meeting at www.virtualshareholdermeeting.com/SPG2021 and for ten days prior to the 2021 Annual Meeting, between the hours of 9:00 a.m. and 5:00 p.m.
+(Eastern Daylight Time), at our offices at 225 West Washington Street, Indianapolis, Indiana 46204.
 If you were a shareholder on the Record Date, and would like to view the shareholder list, please contact our Secretary to schedule an appointment.